alex-karev/nix-systems/README.md

-# nix-systems
-NixOS and Home Manager dotfiles
+# NixOS and Home Manager dotfiles